Parks and Recreation

 Field 1 at the Complex will also see some improvements.

 The bleacher pad will be made handicap accessible.

 Trees will be planted on the bank above the field to help block the sun from the players’ eyes.

-Please click here for the Request for Qualifications (RFQ) document for a Mountain Brook Parks Systems Master Plan.
+Please click here for the Request for Proposals (RFP) document for the Mountain Brook Parks Systems Master Plan.

 Please click here for question and answers pertaining to the RFP.